Dates

 All courses are taught in English and are 3 credit hours.
 You may enroll in 1 course.

 This course is a study of Paris as a global “capital of culture” and influences it has had on how people think about and consume culture around the world.
-We will explore sites of both material and non-material cultural production and consumption in Paris, including the world’s first department store, the city’s renowned shopping districts, La Galerie Dior, and l’Opéra Garnier.
-We will explore social and environmental implications of the kinds of consumption these places have shaped, including the impacts of fast fashion and the industry’s harms.
+We explore sites of both material and non-material cultural production and consumption in Paris, including the world’s first department store, the city’s renowned shopping districts, La Galerie Dior, and l’Opéra Garnier.
+We explore social and environmental implications, and the impacts of fast fashion and the industry’s harms.

 All KIIS course credit is awarded by Western Kentucky University.
 Prior to your KIIS program, please speak with your home campus academic advisor and/or study abroad office to determine course equivalencies.
 Grades will be transferred to your home institution in mid-August after the completion of the program.
 Course offerings are subject to change according to enrollment.
 For more information, visit Transcripts & Grades.